ljubmal/100-days-of-data-analytics/Progress.md

 ---
 📅 **Day 6:** Mart 13, 2023

-**Today's topic**: Google Data Analytics Course 4
+**Today's topic**: Google Data Analytics Course 4, week 1

-**Today's progress:** I learned about data integrity, why it is important and how it can be compromised during any time data is replicated, transferred or manipulated in any way.
-Data can also be compromised  trough human error, viruses, malware, hacking and system failures.
+**Today's progress:** I learned about data integrity, why it is crucial, and how it can be compromised at any time data is replicated, transferred, or manipulated in any way.
+Data can also be compromised through human error, viruses, malware, hacking, or system failures.
+I read about different problems with data and what to do when there is no data, too little data, or when data contain errors.
+Also, how to deal with insufficient data.
+I learn about sample size terminology (population, sample, margin of error, confidence level, confidence interval, and statistical significance).
+Further, I learn about statistical power and hypothesis testing and what it means for the result to be statistically significant, and what to do when there is no data.

-**Thoughts:** It takse special causion when merging data from different sources, since there is usually no common data formatting.
-Data constraints take place here and provide criteria to determine validity and provide safe analysis.
+**Thoughts:** It takes special caution when merging data from different sources since there is usually no common data formatting.
+Data constraints should be applied here and provide criteria for validity and safe analysis.
+Working with date formats is a special treat since it can be formatted in several ways, sometimes recognized as a text or varchar in sql.
+Important to remember is not to use a sample size of less than 30 and that the confidence level must be at least 90%, 95% even better.